Cambridge Satchel Company

 The Cambridge Satchel Company is a British company that produces satchels and other leather goods.

-The company was founded in 2008, in Cambridge, England, by Julie Deane and her mother Freda Thomas as a way to pay private school fees for Deane's children.
+The company was founded in 2008, in Cambridge by Julie Deane and her mother Freda Thomas as a way to pay private school fees for Deane's children.
 She had been looking for a durable, timeless schoolbag for her children, describing her goal as "what Harry and Hermione would have used at Hogwarts" and telling her children "Harry Potter.
 I am telling you that is a boy that would have had a satchel with that Hogwarts school uniform."
-Her colourful handmade leather satchels are all based on an original Oxford and Cambridge satchel design and were aimed at school children, but met unexpectedly high demand as a fashion accessory, and became, according to The Guardian, "a cult among twenty-something fashion bloggers".
+Her colourful handmade leather satchels are based on an original Oxford and Cambridge satchel design and were aimed at school children, but met unexpectedly high demand as a fashion accessory, and became, according to The Guardian, "a cult among twenty-something fashion bloggers".
 The company was started with just £600.

 An early boost came from being featured in the 2009 Guardian Christmas Gift Guide (as a men's accessory), which triggered "an avalanche of orders".

 Following coverage by international fashion magazines and a collaboration with the fashion brand Comme des Garçons, production of the satchels increased from three homemade items a week to 1,500 in 2011, and turnover increased from £15,000 to an estimated 8 million in 2011.
 The company ultimately started their own Cambridge Satchel factory near Leicester.
 By 2011 they were making over 3,000 bags a week in the UK and selling to 86 countries.
 By 2014 they were making 500 bags a day, with 2013 sales of £13 million.

 In 2013 they opened their first physical store, and as of 2015 they had 4 stores in the United Kingdom.
 In 2015, after focusing on women, the first line aimed exclusively at men was launched, along with the first store specifically targeted at men.